mdheisser/Three-React-Template/README.md

 - common/: of general interest for the sandbox framework
 - modules/: building blocks for samples. some hints of modules: 'common', 'helpers', 'UI', ... (+ see an example with new heighmap module below).
 - samples/: Demos, tests, tools samples mostly dealing with 3D and UI components defined in modules.
-Note that any new sample must be added to sample declaration file 'index.ts' at the root of this folder
+Note that any new sample must be added to sample declaration file `index.ts` at the root of this folder
 - resources/assets/: Local assets (self hosted): every thing that isn't code (images, 3d models, ..)
 - resources/catalogs/: Resources declarations for materials, textures, shaders, models, ...
 - /src/dts: to declare any missing typescript types def

-Example:
+Example with creation of a new module:

-Given we want to develop a new 'HeightMap' module .

-For that we create a subdir in modules dir, named "Heightmap".
+Given we want to develop an heighmap module, we should create a subdir in modules dir: "Heightmap".

+.. and then add:
-- Some routines specific to heightmap but unrelated to react/ R3F => ts files in subdir
+- Some routines specific to heightmap but unrelated to react/ R3F => TS file(s) inside subdir
-- A new component: '\<Heightmap>' ready to be instanciated. => tsx files in subdir
+- A new component: '\<Heightmap>' to be instanciated in our samples => TSX file(s) inside subdir
-- Some general purpose code unspecific to Heighmap and useful for other modules, for instance noise functions. => common or shared module dir
+- Some general purpose code non heighmap specific and useful for other modules (for instance noise functions, some helper..) => TS/TSX files in external shared module dir

+# Best pratices, guidelines for this project and contributions
+- keep external dependancies as low as possible
+- minimal resources (just to show some usecases)